jadecobra/python_tdd_exercises/source/functions.rst

 The focus of this chapter is on functions in python using Test Driven Development

 A ``function`` is a callable unit/block of code.
 It is a way to encapsulate statements that can be used after they are written to accomplish a task.
-With functions we make code modular which makes it easier to test and reuse.
+With functions I make code modular which makes it easier to test and reuse.

-In programming we process input data of some form and output data in some form.
-We can think of it as
+In programming I process input data of some form and output data in some form.
+I can think of it as

 .. code-block:: python

        input_data -> program -> output_data
        program(input_data) -> output_data

-We can think of the ``program`` in this illustration as the ``function`` that carries out the processing of ``input_data`` to return ``output_data``
+I can think of the ``program`` in this illustration as the ``function`` that carries out the processing of ``input_data`` to return ``output_data``

 Prerequisites
 -------------